-Smuts vs Mandela – who is the greatest statesman?
+Smuts vs Mandela – who was the greater statesman?

 Literature, Memory and the Historian – an exploration of how an historian uses literature (novels, primary material) to write history and the influence an historian has on literature and memory as well as exploring the scientific role of the historian.